unit8co/vegans/README.md

 All of the GAN objects inherit from a `AbstractGenerativeModel` base class.
 When building any such GAN, you must pass generator as well as discriminator networks (some `torch.nn.Module`), as well as a the dimensions of the latent space `z_dim` and input dimension of the images `x_dim`.
 In addition, you can specify some parameters supported by all GAN implementations:
 * `optim`: The optimizer to use for all networks during training.
 If `None` a default optimizer (probably either `torch.optim.Adam` or `torch.optim.RMSprop`) is chosen by the specific model.
 A `dict` type with appropriate keys can be passed to specify different optimizers for different networks.
 * `optim_kwargs`:  The optimizer default arguments.
 A `dict` type with appropriate keys can be passed to specify different optimizer keyword arguments for different networks.
+* `feature_layer`: If not None, it should be a layer of the discriminator of critic.
+The output of this layer is used to compute the mean squared error between the real and fake samples, i.e. it uses the feature loss.
+The existing GAN loss (often Binary cross-entropy) is overwritten.
 * `fixed_noise_size`: The number of samples to save (from fixed noise vectors).
 These are saved within Tensorboard (if `enable_tensorboard=True` during fitting) and in the `Model/images` subfolder.
 * `device`: "cuda" (GPU) or "cpu" depending on the available resources.
 * `folder`: Folder which will contain all results of the network (architecture, model.torch, images, loss plots, etc.).
 An existing folder will never be deleted or overwritten.
 If the folder already exists a new folder will be created with the given name + current time stamp.